javenrflo/Jsite/content/home/CV.md

 +++

 **Javier E. Flores** is a PhD candidate in the Department of Biostatistics at the University of Iowa.
-His dissertation work involves the development of discrepancy-based model selection criteria which may be used to identify the best predictive model among a candidate set.
+His dissertation work involves the development of discrepancy-based model selection criteria for predictive modeling applications.
 The developed criteria can accommodate the personalized/precision medicine framework by allowing for observation-specific model selection.

  - William R. Clarke Graduate Research Assistant Award, 2019
  - College of Public Health Research Week Poster Award, 2018